 If there are significant changes (adding or deleting services) in the way the recipient prioritizes their personal outcomes, and/or if there are significant changes in the support strategies or service providers, the support coordinator must revise the POC to reflect these changes.
-A revision request must be submitted to the Human Services Authority or District for approval on all recipients.
+A revision request must be submitted to the OCDD Regional Office or Human Services Authority or District for approval on all recipients.